 Finally, you just need to choose the plan you want to purchase – a Flexible plan with a month-to-month contract, or an Annual plan that will commit you to a yearly contract.
-(Note that G Suite will be free for the first 14 days – you can cancel during this period without making any payment, if you decide G Suite’s not for you).
+(Note that Google Workspace will be free for the first 14 days – you can cancel during this period without making any payment if you decide Google Workspace isn't for you).

-However, one annoying thing if you want to sign up for the Basic plan is that you'll only have the option of signing up to the Business plan at this stage.
+However, one annoying thing if you want to sign up for the Basic plan is that you'll only have the option of signing up to the Business Standard plan at this stage.
 You'll need to downgrade to the Basic plan a little later.

 Plus, you'll notice that that there's no actual discount applied to an Annual plan, making you wonder why you'd choose an Annual plan in the first place (especially as you'll need to pay a ‘closeout' charge to cancel).
 Discounts are available, but usually only if you sign up through a Google representative or reseller, rather than online.

 The next steps involve adding people to your Google Workspace account (if you have team members you want to invite), and verifying your domain name to connect your new email.
 New team members will be sent login details via email, and you can personalize this notification email too.

 To verify your domain, you can choose from several options: